-A trio of country acts will take to the stage later this year during the Gage County Fair.
+A trio of country acts will take to the stage during the Gage County Fair.

 Concerts will kick off Wednesday, July 24 with a performance by Lucas Hoge.
 The next night Craig Morgan will take the stage with opening act Jason Brown.

 Musical acts will conclude Friday, July 26 with a show by Mitchell Tenpenny and opening act McKenzie Tenpenny.